Univ.-Prof. em. Dr. Ludwig Spätling

-of the German Nutrition Society (DGE), healthy people aged 15 and over should take sround 4.0 micrograms (µg) of B12 daily.
-Pregnant and lactating women have a higher need, which is at 4.5 µg and 5.5 µg.
+According to the guidelines of the German Nutrition Society (DGE), healthy people aged 15 and over should consume around 4.0 micrograms (µg) of vitamin B12 daily.
+Pregnant and lactating women require higher amounts: 4.5 µg and 5.5 µg, respectively.

 A vitamin B12 deficiency can have very different causes, including: